jakegut/jakegut.github.io/README.md

 In the copy, click on "Settings" near the top right hand of the window.
 Change the repository name from "dreuprojecttemplate" to to myname.github.io. ("myname" will actually be your github user name.)

-Scroll down til you see "GitHub pages"
+Scroll down til you see "GitHub pages" and choose "Master" instead of "None".

 ### Step 4) Customize and view your site

 Set up your site name, description, avatar and many other options by editing the _config.yml file.

+To edit, click on the file link and then click on the little pencil icon in the top right.
+When you are done, scroll down and click "Commit".

 Your site will typically be viewable within 5 minutes at <https://myname.github.io>.